greatscottgadgets/hackrf/.github/ISSUE_TEMPLATE/technical-support.md

     id: expected outcome
     attributes:
       label: What outcome were you hoping for?
-      description: Be detailed in what you expected to happen.
+      placeholder: Please be detailed in what you expected to happen
-      placeholder: I wanted to ____.
     validations:
       required: true
   - type: textarea
     id: actual outcome
     attributes:
       label: What outcome actually happened?
-      description: Be detailed in what actually happened.
+      placeholder: Please be detailed in what did happen
-      placeholder: I saw/experienced ____.
     validations:
       required: true
   - type: checkboxes